seL4/rfcs/src/active/0050-microkit.md

 ## Guide-level explanation

-The seL4 Platform consists of:
+The seL4 Microkit consists of:

-- an seL4 Platform specification, which defines the key platform abstractions and platform API
+- an seL4 Microkit specification, which defines the key abstractions and Microkit API

-- an seL4 Platform implementation, which provides implementations of the key abstractions and API
+- an seL4 Microkit implementation, which provides implementations of the key abstractions and API

 - definitions of key OS service interfaces and implementations of these

 ## Scope

-The initial focus and scope of this RFC is on defining the key seL4 Platform abstractions, which build on seL4 abstractions.
+The initial focus and scope of this RFC is on defining the key seL4 Microkit abstractions, which build on seL4 abstractions.

-The seL4 Platform abstractions are:
+The seL4 Microkit abstractions are:

 - processor core (core)
 - protection domain (PD)